MASTER SERVICES AGREEMENT

 3. OWNERSHIP AND CONTENT

 1. Customer Content.
-As between Customer and Loopio, Customer owns any and all intellectual property rights in and to the Customer Content.
-Customer hereby grants Loopio a worldwide, royalty-free, fully paid-up, non-exclusive license, during the Subscription Term to host, collect, use and store the Customer Content to provide the Services.
-Except for the rights and licenses granted in the Agreement, Loopio acknowledges and agrees that Customer owns any and all intellectual property rights in and to the Customer Content.
-All rights not expressly granted by Customer under the Agreement are reserved.
+As between Customer and Loopio, Customer retains all intellectual property rights in and to the Customer Content.
+Customer grants Loopio a worldwide, royalty-free, fully paid-up, non-exclusive license, during the Subscription Term to host, collect, use and store the Customer Content solely for purposes of providing, optimizing and supporting the Services.
+For clarity, any reports generated and delivered through the Services to Customer, excluding the underlying intellectual property, are considered Customer Content.
+Except as otherwise permitted in this Agreement or to authorized sub-processors Loopio will not provide access to or sell Customer Content to any other third-party.
+Except for the rights and licenses granted herein, Loopio acknowledges that Customer owns any and all intellectual property rights in and to the Customer Content.
+All rights not expressly granted by Customer herein are reserved.

 2. Loopio Content.
-As between Customer and Loopio, Loopio owns any and all applicable intellectual property rights in and to the Services (including all current and future features and improvements) and Loopio Content.
-Except for the rights and licenses granted in the Agreement, Customer acknowledges and agrees that Loopio owns any and all intellectual property rights in and to the Services and Loopio Content.
-All rights not expressly granted by Loopio under the Agreement are reserved.
+As between Customer and Loopio, Loopio retains all intellectual property rights in the Services (including all current and future features and improvements) and Loopio Content.
+Except for the rights and licenses granted herein, Customer acknowledges that Loopio owns any intellectual property rights in and to the Services and Loopio Content.
+All rights not expressly granted to Customer are reserved by Loopio.

 4. PRIVACY

 1. Privacy Statement.
-In order to make the certain offerings available to the Customer, Loopio may require User’s Personal Data, which shall be limited to User’s business contact information.
-Such information will be treated in accordance with Loopio’s Privacy Policy, available at: https://loopio.com/privacy/ (as may be updated from time to time) or an applicable DPA.
+To provide certain offerings, Loopio may require User’s Personal Data, limited to business contact information.
+Such data will be handled in accordance with Applicable Law, Loopio’s Privacy Policy (available at: https://loopio.com/privacy/, as may be updated from time to time) or an applicable DPA.

 2. Personal Data.
-The primary purpose of the Services is not to host, process or store Personal Data of third parties uploaded by Customer, and Loopio does not actively access, monitor, process or amend such Personal Data except to the extent requested by Customer in connection with the Support Services or as an incidental part of the automated processing performed by the Services.
-To the extent that Customer uploads Personal Data into the Services, Customer is responsible for ensuring that the use of such Personal Data is in compliance with all Applicable Laws, and that the Customer has provided all necessary notice, obtained all necessary consents, and otherwise has all authority to provide such Personal Data to Loopio for the purposes of this Agreement.
+The primary purpose of the Services is not to host, process or store third-party Personal Data uploaded by Customer.
+Loopio does not actively access, monitor, process or modify such data except as requested by Customer in connection with the Support Services or as part of the automated processing performed by the Services.
+Loopio will process Personal Data solely for contract management purposes, including but not limited to contract creation, execution, administration, and compliance.
+This processing is necessary to fulfill Loopio’s contractual obligations and ensure efficient service delivery.
+To the extent that Customer uploads Personal Data into the Services, Customer is responsible for ensuring compliance with all Applicable Laws, including providing all necessary notices, obtaining all necessary consents, and confirming authority to provide such data to Loopio for the purposes of this Agreement.

 5. SUPPORT SERVICES, AVAILABILITY AND MAINTENANCE